 Gasoline is usually good for about 30 days and then it begins to break down and fail.
-The fuel loses it’s ability to run good and hot because the chemicals that are used in fuel today start to decay and fall apart.
+The fuel loses its ability to run well and hot because the chemicals that are used in fuel today start to decay and fall apart.

 - Fuel Stabilizer Additive